MichalPt/astro-mamagroup-web/README.md

 Do not close the terminal window, the server is now running there.
 If you need to interact with the project (e.g. install new libraries as you are coding), open a new terminal and navigate to the project folder.

-The local server should be by default accessible through this address (eventually check the server logs as it is starting, you should find the defaulted port number there):
+The local server should be by default accessible through this address (eventually check the server logs as it is starting, you should find the default port number there):

 [http://localhost:4321/](http://localhost:4321/)